hypertiny/SenchaBase/README.md

 ## Form alerts

+Form alerts appear within, or just above a form.
+Not in the header like a flash notice.
+[See example] (http://skit.ch/nipg)

 The following styles should be applied to elements wrapping the error message, ideally, just a ``<ul>`` or ``<p>``.
 A ``<div>`` is fine, but no need for nested elements.

     <ul class="alert alert-error"><li>You must enter an email address</li></ul>